PRIVACY POLICY

 We require such third parties to respect the security of your personal data and to treat it as required by applicable law and/or in accordance with binding contractual obligations of confidentiality.
 We permit our third-party service providers to process your personal data for specified purposes and in accordance with our instructions.

-Under certain circumstances, you have rights under applicable data protection laws in relation to your personal data, as described below:
+Under certain circumstances, you have rights under applicable data protection laws (including the GDPR) in relation to your personal data, as described below:

 • Request access (GDPR Article 15).
 This means that you may receive a copy of the personal data we hold about you.